mnets/pymnet/doc/visualizing.rst

 >>> fig.savefig("net.pdf")

-Alternatively you can view the network straigh away by telling the draw method that you want the figure to be shown:
+Alternatively you can view the network straight away by telling the draw method that you want the figure to be shown:

 >>> fig = draw(net,show=True)